rafaqz/Flatten.jl/README.md

 [![Build Status](https://travis-ci.org/rdeits/Flatten.jl.svg?branch=master)](https://travis-ci.org/rdeits/Flatten.jl)

 Flatten Julia types to tuples or vectors, and restore them later.
+Think of it as a primitive form of serialization, in which the serialized data is a meaningful list of numbers, rather than an arbitrary string of bytes.

 # Why?